 Pros of ProtonVPN

-- Offered free plan.
-Though I am still not sure about this plan's performance.
-Will update on this once my trial period ends on the next two days.
+Offered free plan.
+Though I am still not sure about this plan’s performance.
+I will update on this once my trial period ends in the next two days.

-- It's based on Switzerland which is known to have strict privacy laws (ref: https://www.dailydot.com/layer8/switzerland-privacy-shield-safe-harbor-data-privacy/)
+Its location is on Switzerland which has strict privacy laws (ref: https://www.dailydot.com/layer8/switzerland-privacy-shield-safe-harbor-data-privacy/)

 Cons of ProtonVPN

-- Google is asking human verification when I connect to one or two of their US VPN servers.
-This often happened to me when I am connected to their US-WA servers.
+Google is asking human verification when I connect to one or two of their US VPN servers.
+This often happens to me when I connect to their US-WA servers.